-Beware of those who are trying to resurrect David Wilkerson’s The Vision, where in 1973 he supposedly predicted Coronavirus.
+Beware of those who are trying to resurrect David Wilkerson’s The Vision, where in 1973 he supposedly predicted the plague that we now call Coronavirus.

 He did not, not by a long shot.